-This is a post about rediscovering. about meeting again, about going back to the past.
+This is a post about rediscovering, about meeting traveling old loves again, about more than 300 miles into the past.
 It is not only about a dish that I had not seen or tasted in decades, it is about going back to a place I haven’t been in for an almost equal amount of time.

 It is about discovering that memory is not always treacherous, and that the present does not always get to erase the past.